denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-To add metrics for the amount of disk usage that is currently in use, I added the mountpoint for the new `EBS` volume to the `resources` block.
+To monitor disk usage, I added the mount point for the new `EBS` volume to the `resources` block.
-This ensures that metrics for this mountpoint are retrieved by the `Cloudwatch Agent`
+This ensures that the `CloudWatch Agent` retrieves metrics for this specific mount point.

 ```